Pro-Trump social media app hacked on launch day as half million sign up

 Former Trump adviser Steve Bannon on Sunday described GETTR as “the Twitter killer” in a post on the new site.

-Trump was permanently banned from Twitter and remains suspended by Facebook (FB.O) until at least 2023 and by Alphabet's (GOOGL.O) YouTube until the company determines the risk of violence has decreased.
+Trump was permanently banned from Twitter and remains suspended by Facebook until at least 2023 and by Alphabet’s YouTube until the company determines the risk of violence has decreased.

 Miller told Fox News earlier this week he hoped Trump would join but that the former president was considering a number of options.
 He said Trump was not funding the platform.